-Readers of Trendicators reports are familiar with the work of Dr. Jack Wiley, Engage2Excel's Chief Scientific Officer.
+Readers of Trendicators reports are familiar with the work of Dr. Jack Wiley, Engage2Excel Group's chief scientific officer.
 For more than three decades, Jack has conducted research on a broad range of workplace issues.
 This research covers a range of topics such as goal setting and performance feedback, helping managers get better at recognition, understanding what motivates candidates, measuring engagement to improve competitive advantage and understanding why employees leave.

-What Employees Want Most From Their Managers presents an overview of what promises to be Jack's most influential work to date.
+This report presents an overview of what promises to be Jack's most influential work to date.
 Recently, we sat down with Jack to understand his motivation and objectives for conducting this research.